mdb-srapp/mtools/INSTALL.md

 *required for mlaunch*

 pymongo is MongoDB's official Python driver. `mlaunch` uses this to configure and query local MongoDB deployments.

-#### Matplotlib

-*required for mplotqueries*

-[matplotlib](http://matplotlib.org/) is a python 2D plotting library which produces figures and graphs in a variety of formats and interactive environments across platforms.

-#### NumPy

-*required for matplotlib (in mplotqueries)*

-[NumPy](http://numpy.scipy.org/) is a Python module for scientific computing and numerical calculations.

 ### All requirements